Manage workspace settings

 UsernameUsername request from new members joining workspace

 Configure workspace security policies.
-MFA authentication required to change these settings.
+MFA authentication is required to change these settings.

 MFA enforcement: